Variety Packs What's in a Package?

 Q: How long does a side of beef keep in a chest freezer?

 We find that beef keeps very well for at least a year, and even up to 18 months in a good quality chest freezer.
-We don't recommend storing it in the top of your frost-free fridge freezer compartment for more than a month or two because the defrosting cycle can affect the taste of the meat.
+We don't recommend storing it in the top of your frost-free fridge freezer compartment for more than a few months because the defrosting cycle can affect the taste of the meat.

 Q: I've never ordered a side of beef; what is the procedure?